escamil - Hugo deployed website

 Steaming and Serving

 When all tamales are in the steamer, cover with leftover corn husks; fill remaining open space with loosely wadded aluminum foil to keep tamales from falling over if needed.
 Set lid in-place and steam for 1.25 hours over constant heat.
 Watch carefully to assure water doesn’t boil away and keep steam steady.
 If necessary, add boiling water if more is required.
 Tamales are done when husks peel away from masa easily.
 Let tamales stand for a few minutes to firm-up.
 For best results, allow tamales to cool and then steam for 15 minutes to serve.
-Working ahead

 Both filling and batter can be made several days ahead, as can the finished tamales; refrigerate, well-covered.